learn-co-curriculum/react-hooks-props-basics-lab/README.md

 ###### Hint on ColorBox
   - **Watch out** for endless recursion!
 If your `ColorBox` component has no break condition to stop it from always rendering another `ColorBox`, your browser will likely become non-responsive. **pre-plan** how you are going to render the `ColorBox` before trying to code it.
   - You may find that subtracting 0.1 from your opacity prop is leading to some strange precision errors (try logging the opacity prop with each render).
-This is due to limitations with JavaScript float (number) types
+This is due to limitations with JavaScript float (number) types.
   - in order to render based on a conditional, you can write JavaScript logic directly in the `render()` block.
 For example:

 ```